 Swimming is a terrific way to get in some aerobic exercise without putting undue stress on your joints.
 Try a water aerobics class, aqua jogging or simply swim some laps.
 Not only can swimming be a low-impact form of exercise, but many people also find it calming, and, for those concerned with hurting themselves, there is a very low risk of injury attached to the activity.
-If you are unsure about going to the swimming pool alone, click here to learn more about home care physiotherapy, and inquire about swimming or water-based exercises.

 This ancient practice combines stretching, strength training, cardio and meditation, all in a single, low-impact class.
 There are different levels of yoga, and well as different types – some are geared more toward fat-burning and dynamic cardio, while others are more ruminative, focusing more on the meditative aspects of the practice.
 For older adults, it is recommended that you start at a beginner level, and see from there whether you want to try a new level or type.